Robert E. Fuller

-Robert E. Fuller (born 1 July 1972) is a British wildlife artist best known for his renditions of British fauna, rendered faithfully in oils, acrylic and bronze.
+Robert E. Fuller (born 1 July 1972) is a British wildlife artist and filmmaker best known for his renditions of British fauna, rendered faithfully in oils, acrylic and bronze.
 He favours a highly detailed, realistic style and counts the RSPCA and the National Trust among his customers.

 He travels the world to study birds and animals in their natural habitats, and his paintings sell internationally.
 His lifelike paintings and sculpture are the result of months spent immersed in the natural habitat of his wild subjects.

 In 2015 he turned his focus onto the wildlife living in his garden in north Yorkshire, installing more than 60 surveillance cameras into animal nests and building specific habitats to attract owls, kestrels, stoats, deer, buzzards, pheasants, and weasels into his two-acre garden.

 The resulting footage, especially of the behaviour of stoats and weasels, and nest footage of barn owls, has attracted interest from wildlife enthusiasts around the globe and led to appearances on British television.
 In 2015 his weasel footage was featured on BBC Springwatch, and a BBC Natural Earth documentary on stoats is expected to air in 2019.